FaisMuhammadd/lyriks/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- Next.js
-- Bright Data
-- Cheerio
+- React.js
-- Nodemailer
+- Axios
-- MongoDB
+- Redux
-- Headless UI
+- Rapid Api
 - Tailwind CSS
+- Swiper

 ## <a name="features">🔋 Features</a>